mshernandez5/aes-file-encrypt/README.md

 # Compiling Your Own Binaries

-Compiling requires g++ and GNU Make\
+Compiling requires g++ and GNU Make

 The program compiles fine with MSVC on Windows and should compile fine elsewhere as well but I have not included any scripts or makefile equivalents to automate this process.

 Clone the project and run `make` to generate an executable named `aesf`.

-Remove the compiled classes and executable with `make clean`.
+Remove the compiled objects and executable with `make clean`.

+Take a look at the makefile for comments on other targets (remake, release).

 # Using